itsallinyourhead/chess/README.md

 <b>Introduction</b>

-You can see an example at https://chess.neverwasinparis.com.<br>
+You can see an example on https://chess.neverwasinparis.com.<br>
 Play chess online or offline with a browser. <br>
 <br>